crashka/seeding/README.md

 problem](https://en.wikipedia.org/wiki/Social_golfer_problem), which itself is a variant of the older and better-known [Kirkman's schoolgirl problem](https://en.wikipedia.org/wiki/Kirkman%27s_schoolgirl_problem).
-At the core of both problems is the contruction of [Steiner systems](https://en.wikipedia.org/wiki/Steiner_system), which represent subsets (blocks) of a larger set where certain combinations of elements appear in only one block.
-Of particular interest and applicability are **resolvable** Steiner systems, wherein blocks can be specified that partition the full set.
+At the core of both problems is the construction of [Steiner systems](https://en.wikipedia.org/wiki/Steiner_system), which represent subsets (blocks) of a larger set where certain combinations of elements appear in only one block.
+Of particular interest and applicability are ***resolvable*** Steiner systems, wherein blocks can be specified that partition the full set.

 For the social golfer problem, the larger **set** is comprised of all golfers, **blocks**